 CHIEF SUSTAINABILITY OFFICER

-- Awarded in Fortune magazine in the U.S. to be “the most admired company” in industry for the fourth year in a row.
+- Awarded in Fortune magazine in the U.S. to be “the most admired company” in the industry for the fourth year in a row.

 - SAM Gold Class Sector Leader 2012

 Report created by Muge Acar